kerberos-io/documentation/content/factory/installation-edge/index.md

                   serviceName: factory
                   servicePort: 8081

+If you are using Ingress Nginx, do not forgot to comment `Traefik` and uncomment `Ingress Nginx`.

+    apiVersion: extensions/v1beta1
+    kind: Ingress
+    metadata:
+      name: factory
+      annotations:
+        #kubernetes.io/ingress.class: traefik
+        kubernetes.io/ingress.class: nginx

 Modify the MongoDB credentials, and make sure they match the credentials of your MongoDB instance.

         - name: MONGODB_USERNAME